223 Faculty Compensation for Teaching Credit Courses as an Overload

 Responsible Office: University Provost

-Responsible Officer: Associate Vice President, Academic Resources
+Responsible Officer: Associate Provost for Academic Administration and Resources

 This policy establishes the procedure for setting faculty compensation for teaching credit courses as an overload at Middle Tennessee State University (MTSU or University).
 T.C.A. § 49-5-410 limits full-time faculty to teaching no more than two (2) credit courses per semester for extra pay in an institution of higher education.
 This additional work shall not exceed fifteen (15) clock hours per week or four hundred (400) clock hours out of any nine (9)-month period.